Sorry, you need to enable JavaScript to visit this website.

 What better way to see Melbourne in all its glory than on a Ferris wheel?
 The Melbourne Star originally opened in 2008 and features a star with 7 spokes, representing the same star on the Aussie flag.

-If you’re there during 07/and 08/this year, make sure you grab a Friday night ride to view the fireworks!
+If you’re there during July and August this year, make sure you grab a Friday night ride to view the fireworks!

 3. Big-O Ferris Wheel, Japan